 - Find required classes at your school.
 On your school’s website, look for a list of required classes.
 This will usually be in their catalog.
 You are looking for two types of classes:

 - General education classes.
 These classes are required for all degrees.
 Each school has a unique name for this – Oregon State calls it “Baccalaureate Core”.
 PSU calls it “University Studies”.
 University of Oregon calls it “Group Requirements”.
-Not confusing at all, right?

 - Major-specific classes: These are classes that are required for your major.
-For example, if you are majoring in Psychology, along with Psychology classes, you may be required to take “Statistics”.
+For example, if you are majoring in Psychology, along with Psychology classes, you may be required to take Statistics.

 - Find equivalent classes at PCC.
 If we have an equivalency guide, it will be in our list of transfer schools.
 If we don’t have a guide, look for a transfer guide on their website.
-This might called a “course equivalency table” or a “transfer equivalency guide” – you may have to look under several names.
+This might be called a “course equivalency table” or a “transfer equivalency guide” – you may have to look under several names.
 If you can’t find one, contact an advisor at your transfer school to create a transfer guide for you (see the next step).

 Step 3: check with an advisor at your future school

 Don’t skip this step, even if you’re pretty sure you are taking the right classes.
 Every few terms, touch base with an advisor in your future major.